kieler/osgiviz/README.md

 To view the diagram to a model, open said model with the now-installed *Osgimodel Model Editor* and open the diagram view via *Window -> Show view -> Other... -> KIELER Lightweight Diagrams -> Diagram*.

+## The OSGi models
+To generate a model file visualizable with osgiviz, have a look at the readme in the [osgimodel.model.generate bundle](https://github.com/OpenKieler/osgiviz/tree/master/plugins/de.scheidtbachmann.osgimodel.model.generate).